How to Prepare for Prime Day 2023 as an Amazon Seller

 Expect to pay more for Prime Day advertising, particularly cost-per-click ads like Amazon Sponsored Products.
 These are some of the best buys for Amazon sellers, because they show your product prominently in search results.
 But because these are CPC ads, and more sellers are competing for ad space, costs can skyrocket.

-How much you should increase your ad spend by will depend on your budget and goals, but SupplyKick suggests doubling or even tripling your daily campaign budget to keep your ads visible.
+How much you should increase your ad spend by will depend on your budget and goals, but a team strategist for marketplaces at Tinuiti states that he usually increases his budget campaign caps by 50% on Prime Day.
 However you're using Sponsored Products during Prime Day, be sure to review your budget and bids so your products are right in front of shoppers when it matters most.

-Don't forget off-site advertisements, as well.
-While Sponsored Products tend to drive high conversion rates, they aren't your only option.
+While Sponsored Products could drive high conversion rates, they aren't your only option.
 Consider placing ads on social media and on other websites — such as DealNews — as well as simply promoting sales on your own website, social media accounts, and mailing list, if you have them.
 Promoting your products off Amazon can bring in additional shoppers who may not have bothered checking in on Prime Day.

 Plan to start your promotions about two weeks before the big day.
 This lets you see how your ads perform, and you can adjust if necessary, so you have the perfect campaign prepped for Prime Day.
 Beginning to promote early on your social platforms also gives you the chance to send out several rounds of reminders, so your customers remember to check out your sales on the big day.